cedricbonhomme/cedricbonhomme.org/content/about.md

 and useless insurances.
 I hate subscription services because I want to spend most of my time creating and thinking.
 Not consuming products.
 Our world do not need more audience, but more creation.

+### Piano

+I might have already said it: I love my piano.
+An instrument of music is the only expensive thing you can buy and do not feel stupid.
+It works without electricity, without subscription, without software.
+It just needs you and you can enjoy it your entire life.
+To be good at it you need to learn and practice.
+The rich can't buy this.
+Lazy people can't steal it.
+You can use it alone, in duo or being part of a group.

 ### Introvert